-Delta Diablo (District) is proud to sponsor educational voyages for 5th grade students.
-In cooperation with the Mount Diablo School District and Contra Costa Water District, over 40 schools in our service area participated last year.
-In addition to fully funding the voyages, the District also covers the cost of bus transportation.
+Delta Diablo (District) is proud to join other Contra Costa County public agencies to co-sponsor science educational voyages for 5th grade students.
+In cooperation with the Antioch Unified School District, Mount Diablo School District, and Pittsburg Unified School District, students from over 40 schools have participated in this annual program.
+In addition to fully funding the voyages, the District also contributes to the cost of bus transportation.

 Cost: Free to 5th grade students in Antioch, Bay Point, and Pittsburg

 For more information: Angela Lowrey, 925.756.1945 or Marine Science Institute